openshift/enhancements/enhancements/update/available-update-metadata.md

   // +required
   Image string `json:"image"`

-  // URL describes the contents of this release and will include
+  // url contains information about this release.
+This URL is set by
-  // references to other resources as necessary.
-Go here if you know
+  // the 'url' metadata property on a release or the metadata returned by
-  // of no more-specific resource addressing your question for this
+  // the update API and should be displayed as a link in user
-  // release image.
-For example, this could link errata or other
+  // interfaces.
+The URL field may not be set for test or nightly
-  // release notes describing the release image.
+  // releases.
   // +optional
   URL URL `json:"url,omitempty"`

-  // Channels is the set of Cincinnati channels to which the release
+  // channels is the set of Cincinnati channels to which the release
   // currently belongs.
   // +optional
   Channels []string `json:"channels,omitempty"`